 If you play pickleball you probably already know that the game was invented by combining elements of three sports: ping pong (table tennis), badminton and tennis.
 The unique blend of sports makes pickleball the entertaining and challenging sport that it is today.

-However the mix of sports and the unique terms used in pickleball can cause quite a bit of confusion.
+However, the mix of sports and the unique terms used in pickleball can cause quite a bit of confusion.
 This short post was done just for fun try to dispel some of the confusion…while hopefully not misspelling too many terms myself!

 Where does the hyphen (-) come from?
 When writing the word pickleball, you may occasionally see it written with a dash between “Pickle” and “Ball”.
 The name of the sport is normally written as one word without a hyphen.
 The hyphen is used by the company Pickleball Inc. and they have a registered trademark on the name (including the hyphen and capital “P”): Pickle-ball®.

 As you can see on their website, they use that format everywhere… I understand that if you’ve registered the name you would write it with the (®) when referring to your products but reading their website one day I noticed they also use it to describe the sport in general.

 Today Pickle-ball® is played all over the world—through community groups, PE classes, YMCA, retirement communities and more.
-According to a recent article there are more than 2,000,000 people playing Pickle-ball® in the US alone, and the game is growing exponentially.
+According to a recent article, there are more than 2,000,000 people playing Pickle-ball® in the US alone, and the game is growing exponentially.

-That just seems a little weird to me, to refer to an entire sport with a registered name…(how about: Tennis®, Badminton®, Squash®)?
+That just seems a little weird to me, to refer to an entire sport with a registered name…(how about Tennis®, Badminton®, Squash®)?
 Looks goofy to me but hey, I’m not a trademark lawyer so what do I know?

-I guess if you go back to 1965, they invented the game and then several years later once it was already a company selling pickleball equipment (1972?) and had competitors they decide they need to register the name to protect it.
+I guess if you go back to 1965, they invented the game and then several years later once it was already a company selling equipment (1972?) and had competitors they decide they need to register the name to protect it.

-Bottom line on the hyphen: The only place I see the name with a dash is on their website and promotional materials (packaging, etc).
+The bottom line on the hyphen: The only place I see the name with a dash is on their website and promotional materials (packaging, etc).
 Pretty much everyone else refers to the sport as “pickleball”, no dash, no capital letter, no registered trademark.

-I’m not an English teacher so I’m not the best person to a give grammar lessons but I’m pretty sure you do not capitalize names of sports…football not Football, except when you are referring to an official name (for example the NFL: National Football League).
+I’m not an English teacher so I’m not the best person to a give grammar lessons but I’m pretty sure you do not capitalize names of sports…football, not Football, except when you are referring to an official name (for example the NFL: National Football League).